 Moshref o-din Mosleh Shirazi, known as Saadi Shirazi, was a powerful Iranian poet and writer of the 13th century.
 He was the author of Bustan and Gulistan books, former in verse and latter in prose which are significant works of Iranian literature.
 Saadi is also known as the master of ethics in Persian culture.
 In his works, he tried to condemn greed, usury, hypocrisy, lust and corruption.

 Saadi was born in Shiraz.
-As a child, he went to school with great interest and learned research, religion and knowledge.
-The unsettled political situation in Iran forced Saadi, who had no choice to acquire knowledge, to leave Shiraz.
+As a child, he went to school with great interest and learned about research, religion and knowledge.
+The unsettled political situation in Iran forced Saadi, who had no choice but to acquire knowledge, to leave Shiraz.
 His travels started to various cities in the Middle East, India, Egypt and North Africa started and lasted thirty years.